David-Byrne/SADD/docs/Project-Definition-Doc/pdd.md

 ## Assumptions and Constraints
-> What it says on the tin really...

 We're assuming there will be enough discussion on Twitter to generate sufficient data to analyse.
 Given how controversial a topic Abortion is and